 Does Such a Thing Exist?

-Any time you hear a company or web site claiming a "cure" for acne, this is a cause for skepticism.
-Do not fall for marketing hype, especially online, that a product or treatment program will "cure" your acne.
+Any time you hear a company, product, or web site claiming a "cure" for acne, it is wise to react with skepticism.
+Do not fall for marketing hype, especially online, that a product or treatment program of any kind will "cure" your acne.
 It will not.